 Q17 Will the care patients receive from community services including District Nurse be affected?

-No, All services received from the Community Service Teams will continue to be provided in the same way.
+No. All services received from the Community Service Teams will continue to be provided in the same way.

 Q18 Will there be any change to the service we receive from community midwives or health visitors?